 Without working with an expert website creator or having some knowledge about competitive fine-tuning, the website you have may be underperforming and costing you business.
-These are the five most common issues we find with cannabis and hemp clients that come to us, many of which who already have a website.
+These are the five most common issues we find with cannabis clients that come to us, many of which who already have a website.

-When it comes to getting recognized on major search engines like Google, Bing, and Yahoo!, the truth is: content is key!
-The more you have to say, and the more spot-on that written content, social media posting, or video entry is to your cannabis or hemp businesses’ message is how people find you when they type their search phrase into the input box.
+When it comes to getting recognized on significant search engines like Google, Bing, and Yahoo!, the truth is: content is key!
+The more you have to say, and the more spot-on that written content, social media posting, or video entry is to your cannabis or hemp businesses’ message, is how people find you when they type their search phrase into the input box.
 Have multiple tiers of pages, posts, and videos explaining your products, your company’s goals, and how you relate to your customers.

 #2 You’re on an old, slow platform or have no mobile support